-🌿 3 Biophilic Design Tips for a Calm, Natural Home
+🌿 3 Biophilic Interior Design Tips for a Calm, Natural Home

-Today I am writing about the influence of the natural world in interior design.
+Today I am writing about the influence of the natural world, or biophilic interior design.
 In my own work, biophilic design (incorporating nature into our indoor environment) plays a significant role.

-I believe that taking influence from nature in our homes can have many positive effects on our wellbeing as well as resulting in beautiful aesthetics which feel good to be around.
+I believe that taking influence from nature in our homes can have many positive effects on our wellbeing as well as resulting in beautiful surroundings which feel good to be within.

 The most obvious way to bring the outside in is via houseplants.
 There are many benefits to having plants inside your home, beyond them simply looking nice.
 They can help to purify the air as well as giving excellent colour contrast against plain walls.